-On Thursday, Jul 27, 2017, AFCEA Quantico-Potomac will host a luncheon at The Clubs at Quantico.
-The Guest Speaker will be Col Brock McDaniel who is the Portfolio Manager, Command Element Systems, Marine Corps Systems Command.
+On Thursday, Jul 27, 2017, AFCEA Quantico-Potomac hosted a luncheon at The Clubs at Quantico.
+The Guest Speaker was Col Brock McDaniel who is the Portfolio Manager, Command Element Systems, Marine Corps Systems Command.

 Check in: 1100